stripe/stripe-android/README.md

     * For Eclipse, [import](http://help.eclipse.org/juno/topic/org.eclipse.platform.doc.user/tasks/tasks-importproject.htm) the _example_ and _stripe_ folders into, by using `Import -> General -> Existing Projects into Workspace`, and browsing to the `stripe-android` folder.
 4. Build and run the project on your device or in the Android emulator.

-The example application ships with a sample publishable key, but if you want to test with your own Stripe account, you can [replace the value of PUBLISHABLE_KEY in DependencyHandler with your test key](example/src/main/java/com/stripe/example/module/DependencyHandler.java#L30).
+The example application needs a public key from your Stripe account to interact with the Stripe API.
+To add this, [replace the value of PUBLISHABLE_KEY in LauncherActivity with your test key](example/src/main/java/com/stripe/example/activity/LauncherActivity.java#L25).

 Three different ways of creating tokens are shown, with all the Stripe-specific logic needed for each separated into the three controllers, [AsyncTaskTokenController](example/src/main/java/com/stripe/example/controller/AsyncTaskTokenController.java), [RxTokenController](example/src/main/java/com/stripe/example/controller/RxTokenController.java), and [IntentServiceTokenController](example/src/main/java/com/stripe/example/controller/IntentServiceTokenController.java).

-### Building and Running the samplestore project
+### Building and Running the samplestore project and CustomerSessions

-Before you can run the SampleStore application, you need to provide it with your Stripe publishable key.
+Before you can run the SampleStore application or use the CustomerSessionActivity in the example application, you need to provide it with your Stripe publishable key and a sample backend.

 1. If you haven't already, sign up for a [Stripe account](https://dashboard.stripe.com/register) (it takes seconds).
 Then go to https://dashboard.stripe.com/account/apikeys.
 2. Replace the `PUBLISHABLE_KEY` constant in PaymentActivity.java (where it says "Put your test key here.") with your Test Publishable Key.